MileHacker Logo

 Traditional Markets & Crafts

-• Traditional Markets: Wet markets (农贸市场) offer an authentic local experience and a chance to see daily routines.
+• Traditional Markets: Wet markets (农贸市场) offer a true local experience and a chance to see daily routines.
 You can locate some antique or souvenir stalls near major tourist sites.

 • Souvenir Recommendations: Miniature replicas of the Historic City Wall; artifacts connected to the Three Kingdoms period or Chu culture; local food products, like Jingzhou fish cakes or lotus root products; silk products, including replicas of ancient Chu silk designs.